apple/swift-nio/README.md

 * Ubuntu 18.04+
 * macOS 10.9+, iOS 7+; (macOS 10.14+, iOS 12+, tvOS 12+ or watchOS 6+ with [swift-nio-transport-services][repo-nio-transport-services])

-SwiftNIO has experimental support on OpenBSD for all SwiftNIO libraries _except_ for NIOFileSystem, which is not yet supported.
+SwiftNIO has experimental support on OpenBSD for all SwiftNIO libraries _except_ for `_NIOFileSystem`, which is not yet supported.
 You can use all other SwiftNIO libraries on OpenBSD by adding them as dependencies in `Package.swift`.

 ### Compatibility